galacticcouncil/hydration-docs/docs/06_devs/02_build_dev_chain.md

 To prepare a local Hydration chain instance for development, your machine needs to cover all dependencies for running a Substrate chain.
 You will need to install a Rust developer environment and make sure that it is configured properly for compiling Substrate runtime code to the WebAssembly (Wasm) target.

-You can install and configure all dependencies manually following the [Substrate guide](https://substrate.dev/docs/en/knowledgebase/getting-started), or you could let this script do all the work for you:
+You can install and configure all dependencies manually following the [Polkadot SDK documentation](https://docs.polkadot.com/), or you could let this script do all the work for you:

 ```bash
 $ curl https://getsubstrate.io -sSf | bash -s -- --fast